Subscribe to get access

-While older demand was iron phosphate lithium-ion lfp batteries.
-It’s now toxic.
-So what to do on what’s the right chemistry.
+While older demand was iron phosphate lithium-ion lfp batteries, it’s now toxic.
+So what to do what’s the right chemistry?

 The research finds that on a per-storage basis.
 It seems the nickel metal hydride (NiMH) battery affects the environment worst.
 That’s closely accompanied by the nickel cobalt manganese lithium-ion (NCM).
 Also iron phosphate lithium-ion (LFP) batteries.